LLNL/variorum/src/docs/sphinx/ARM.rst

 Instantaneous temperatures are reported in degree Celsius.

+On the Neoverse N1 system, the following thermal sensors are provided:

+   -  Ethernet connector temperature: ``/sys/class/hwmon/hwmon0/temp1_input``
+   -  SoC temperature: ``/sys/class/hwmon/hwmon1/temp1_input``

 Clocks telemetry
 ================

-Clocks are collected by the sysfs interface using the GetClockValue command in SCPI.
-A separate ``policy*/`` subdirectory is provided for the big and LITTLE cluster.
+Clocks are collected by the sysfs interface using the GetClockValue command in SCPI on both of the supported ARM platforms.
+On the Arm Juno r2 platform, a separate ``policy*/`` subdirectory is provided for the big and LITTLE clusters.

    -  big clocks: ``/sys/devices/system/cpu/cpufreq/policy0/scaling_cur_freq``
    -  LITTLE clocks:
       ``/sys/devices/system/cpu/cpufreq/policy1/scaling_cur_freq``

+On the Neoverse N1 platform, a separate ``policy*/`` subdirectory is provided for each core in the SoC.

+   -  Core clocks:
+      ``/sys/devices/system/cpu/cpufreq/policy[0-79]/scaling_cur_freq``

 Frequencies are reported by the sysfs interface in KHz.
 Variorum reports the clocks in MHz to keep it consistent with the clocks reported for other supported